Silicone Rubber Molding

 The ability to automate the filling process as well as short cure times, allows a rapid part production cycle and limited labor costs making injection molding with LSR a cost-effective process for high volume production for a wide range of applications.
 Elkem Silicones' LSR Select™ is our patented, advanced system of materials designed to enhance the operation, control, flexibility, and productivity of liquid silicone rubber injection molding processes.

-Transfer molding or compression molding are the ideal processes for high consistency rubbers (HCRs), especially for large parts such as electrical insulators.
+Transfer molding or compression molding is the ideal process for high consistency rubbers (HCRs), especially for large parts such as electrical insulators.

 - Transfer molding incorporates a container above the mold where re rubber sits and gets pushed into the mold using a piston-powered gate system